piku235/JungiThemeBundle/Resources/doc/loading-theme-mappings.md

 Loading theme mapping files
 ===========================

-If you got your theme mapping file or files you can finally load them to a theme manager.
+After you created your theme mapping file you can finally load it to a theme manager.
 To achieve this goal you have for use theme mapping loaders.

 **NOTE**